nikhithn/Kiko-plus/_posts/Actually.md

 So then what of the quote in the sub-header, "Authorization = credentials."
 This quotation is taken from the [HTTP RFC](https://tools.ietf.org/html/rfc7235#section-4.2).
 This foundational RFC that establishes the protocol that is the backbone of the internet *completely muddles the distinction between authorization and authentication.*

-Here's another quote from the RFC to establish this further.
+Here's another quote from the RFC to establish this further:

 *"The 401 (Unauthorized) status code indicates that the request has not been applied because it lacks valid authentication credentials for the target resource."*

-I like this quote be
+I like this quote because despite naming the error "Unauthorized," the RFC correctly acknowledges that the credentials are for authentication, proving their own error.

+## Well Actually,

+At the [Recurse Center](https://www.recurse.com/) where I am spending my sabbatical, there is a rule against well actuallies.
+Well actuallies, are situations where people make a minor technical correction to a statement that is otherwise correct.
+Often the correction in no way advances or contributes to the discussion, and occasionally the correction may even derail the discussion.

+In many ways the correction, I pose above, to modify the HTTP RFC's use of the terms authorization and authentication, is a well actually.
+The HTTP RFC has been successfully implemented for 20 years now, since it was published in 1997, so clearly the error did not harm the RFC's purpose.

+But, I still cannot abide.
+The distinction is absolutely fundamental --  and for it to be this garbled in use, and for the incorrect usage of these terms to be so widespread...

+So I did something about it.

-##
+## Actually